Skip to main content

 Collapse ▲

-Results: Teachers, serving as 4-H volunteers, administered pre- and post-tests on knowledge and experience evaluations.
+Teachers, serving as 4-H volunteers, administered pre- and post-tests on knowledge and experience evaluations.
 On average, post-test scores were 70% better than pre-test scores.
 Test results indicate an increase in knowledge of soil properties, pollination, and plant growth.
 Many children had never grown their own food before, therefore learning a valuable life skill that they can use now and in the future.

 In response to the question, How have soils been important in your life, students wrote (direct quotes, with spelling corrected):